tdannecy/Odysseus/_posts/2017-07-21-webassembly.md

 As for whether this is a burden for browsers to implement, my understanding is that it's not.
 WebAssembly is a trivial language to parse and interpret, and if your JavaScript engine implements basic optimizations WebAssembly will almost immediately be fully optimized.
 Furthermore WebKit essentially already had it implemented as a closer-to-the-metal yet cross-platform language to implement their JavaScript interpretor in.

 In summary, I don't think WebAssembly is a major threat to end-users or complication to browser engines.
 As such I won't be blocking it.
 But I do think it's a worthless standard that will not get any serious use.

+---

+# Comments

+Feel free to [edit this page](https://github.com/alcinnz/Odysseus/edit/gh-pages/_posts/2017-07-21-webassembly.md) to put your comment below.
+Sorry this couldn't be more convenient.